 The event was tailored towards capacity building, advocating for resources, Network and collaboration, embracing excellence, and together strengthening non profit organizations, through annual fundraising, building and advancing vibrant communities through excellent non-profits.
-(Please come back and visit this page for a full report on the event).
+Full report on the event.

 March 7th 2017

 MUPJ Participated in the ‘We The People’ featuring Georgetown University’s John J. DeGioia and The Atlantic‘s Steve Clemons.
 The event was hosted by The Atlantic Live in DC on March 7th 2017.

 Polarized debates pushed the bounds of American civil discourse during Election 2016.
 College campuses — long intended as bastions of freedom of speech for teachers and students alike — were and will continue to be in the thick of the political and ideological disagreement.
 For college administrators trying to maintain freedom of speech and an inclusive academic environment, the divided campus climate presents a diplomatic challenge: to ensure that people of all perspectives feel able to contribute to the discussion, regardless of how far outside of the college mainstream they may be.

 How can administrators protect voices from all sides of the debate, even as disagreements in other parts of the country turn ugly?
 How can colleges find peace through civility while maintaining healthy debate?
 In a We The People conversation, Georgetown University President John J. DeGioia joined The Atlantic’s Steve Clemons to discuss what free speech on campus means today.
 Please view the full report